SantiagoRivera92/excavate-database-process/README.md

 ## Data Format

 Each release is a single JSON array of card objects.
-A sample response from the live API:
+The arrays are arrays for a reason, I only put one element in them for this sample but obviously they will contain more.

 ```json
 {